 If you are building APIs that communicate with each other, go with request signing.

-> You have additional thoughts or insights on the topic?
+Do you have additional thoughts on website authentication protocols and secure web authentication techniques?
 Share it in the comments.

 In case you’re looking for Node development or consulting services, don’t hesitate to reach out to us.